stlab/better-code/better-code/src/chapter-2-contracts.md

 invisible to clients.
 By the time we return from `append`, everything is back in order.

-Because we can control access to the visibility of “bad” states, it The formula for upholding a type invariant is tractable.
-You
+Because we can control access to the visibility of “bad” states, there is a formula for upholding a type invariant.
+We

 - make stored properties `private` or `private(set)`
 - establish the invariant in the type's `init` method(s), and